-The team undertook a multi-stage, transdisciplinary analysis (Simon et al., 2018) that involved a deductive and inductive process (Clarke and Braun, 2021).
+The team undertook a multi-stage, transdisciplinary analysis (Simon et al., 2018) that involved a deductive and inductive process (Clarke & Braun, 2021).
 Deductive codes were identified through concepts in the literature and the research questions and inductive codes were added during analysis.
 Through this process the team developed a large coding framework in NVivo12, with over 300 individual codes grouped into 23 overarching categories.
-The coding categories can be seen in Appendix 2.
-After coding, each of the seven data gathering teams summarised their own data within each of the 23 categories.
+For the coding categories, see Appendix B in the supplemental data online.
+After coding, each of the seven data-gathering teams summarised their own data within each of the 23 categories.
 This paper draws together findings from across these seven teams, though most of the data comes from the national government and local government teams.

-The team then split into a series of sub-groups to analyse data from across all seven data gathering teams, and a collective high-level summary was produced.
-To get a deeper understanding of the data on the potential role of DEMs to promote healthy urban development, we did a further analysis of the high-level summary and the seven individual team summaries by applying codes such as mayors, leaders, devolution, combined authorities.
+The team then split into a series of subgroups to analyse data from across all seven data-gathering teams, and a collective high-level summary was produced.
+To obtain a deeper understanding of the data on the potential role of DEMs to promote healthy urban development, we performed a further analysis of the high-level summary and the seven individual team summaries by applying codes such as mayors, leaders, devolution and combined authorities.

 This methodology has several acknowledged strengths and weaknesses.
-First, regards its strength, large scale, transdisciplinary, qualitative interviewing is relatively rare due to the extensive resource and disciplinary expertise required.
-This aspect is particularly valuable as mission-orientated policies, like healthy urban development, involve a wide variety of actors to be successful.
+First, regards its strength: large scale, transdisciplinary, qualitative interviewing is relatively rare due to the extensive resource and disciplinary expertise required.
+This aspect is particularly valuable as mission-orientated policies, such as healthy urban development, involve a wide variety of actors to be successful.
 Capturing their collective view is important.
-Second, interviews have been conducted with actors at the heart of the UK urban development process.
+Second, interviews were conducted with actors at the heart of the UK urban development process.
 Access to these respondents was possible due to the established professional contacts of team members.